DaffCoding/DaffodilGauge/README.md

 # Daffodil Gauge

 The Daffodil Gauge app is a tool designed to help students with their studies.
 The app will provide a range of features and resources to support different learning styles and needs.

+I plan to create it through the Android Studio IDE.

 ## Features